VCU-CS-Capstone/CS-25-335-Streamline-AI-Powered-Projects/Status Reports/Status Report Fall Week 16.md

 ## 1) Accomplishments this week ##
    -  Finished replacing every video's old voice with the new one
-   -  Added some new destination videos

 ## 2) Milestones to be completed next week ##
    -  Work on the chatbot again
+   -  Add 7 new destination videos

 ## 3) Issues, problems or concerns ##
    - none